 3. Nodes are then assigned blocks.

-4. Blocks may be merged together to reduce the overall number of blocks.
+4. Blocks may be merged to reduce the overall number of blocks.

 5. Different heuristics detailed in the patent filing may be used to reduce or increase the number of blocks as necessary.
-Whatever blocks remain are determined to be segments.
+Whatever blocks remain are determined to be segmented.

 Conclusion – Implications for Site Design and SEO

-Although the segmentation process described with reference to FIGS. 4-7 was described as segmenting a document based on geographic signals that correspond to business listings, the general hierarchical segmentation technique could more generally be applied to any type of signal in a document.
+Although the segmentation process described concerning FIGS. 4-7 was described as segmenting a document based on geographic signals that correspond to business listings, the general hierarchical segmentation technique could more generally be applied to any type of signal in a document.

 For example, instead of using geographic signals that correspond to business listings, images in a document may be used (image signals).
 The segmentation process may then be applied to help determine what text is relevant to what image.

-Alternatively, the segmentation process described with reference to acts 403 and 404 may be performed on a document without partitioning the document based on a signal.
+Alternatively, the segmentation process described regarding acts 403 and 404 may be performed on a document without partitioning the document based on a signal.
 The identified hierarchical segments may then be used to guide classifiers that identify portions of documents which are more or less relevant to the document (e.g., navigational boilerplate is usually less relevant than the central content of a page).

 If you design web pages, or perform SEO on a site, getting a sense of how a search engine might segment the content it finds on web pages is something that you should investigate if you haven’t started already.
 It’s a concept that has been around since before 2003.